 - (a) An "access line" is a telecommunications circuit between the customer's establishment and the central switching office. - (b) A "seat" is the unit by which we sell Hosted Voice services.
-Seats are equivalent to the number of IP phones or devices at the customer's premises that can access the service. - (c) Non-Regulated Businesses include Broadband Internet, CLEC, Hosted Voice, CATV, IPTV, and other non-regulated services.
+Seats are equivalent to the number of IP phones or devices at the customer's premises that can access the service. - (c) Non-Regulated Businesses include Broadband Internet, CLEC, Hosted Voice, CATV, IPTV, and several other related services.

 Expansion and Development of New Products and Services.
 The Company continually seeks to introduce new services based on technological advances and expanding commercial initiatives.
-Our subsidiaries are continually seeking to expand their service offerings beyond their regulated geographic territories, primarily by establishing and developing CLECs in adjoining areas where economically feasible.
-This is accomplished by: building facilities, almost entirely fiber optic cable, directly to the customer premises to provide services; and leasing facilities from the local telephone company (the serving RLEC or, in non-rural areas, the Incumbent Local Exchange Carrier or "ILEC"), or other carriers to reach customers.
+Our subsidiaries constantly seek to expand their service offerings beyond their regulated geographic territories, primarily by establishing and developing CLECs in adjoining or nearby areas where economically feasible.
+This is accomplished by: building facilities, almost entirely fiber optic cable, directly to the customer premises to provide services; and leasing facilities from the local telephone company (the serving RLEC or, in non-rural areas, the Incumbent Local Exchange Carrier or "ILEC") or other carriers to reach customers.

-As described in greater detail below, we expect future growth in operations to be derived from a broad range of activities, including the acquisition of additional telephone and communications companies; providing service to new customers, primarily through CLEC operations; providing additional and expanded services to existing customers; upgrading existing customers to higher grades of service; and from new service offerings through our RLEC or CLEC operations.
+As described in greater detail below, we expect future growth in operations to be derived from a broad range of activities, including the acquisition of additional telephone and communications companies; providing service to new customers, primarily through CLEC operations; providing additional and expanded services to existing customers; upgrading existing customers to higher grades of service; and by new service offerings of our RLEC and CLEC operations.

-The Company continually evaluates acquisition opportunities.
-In addition, we typically seek companies with local management who will remain active with their company.
-Telephone holding companies and others actively compete for the acquisition of such properties, and the acquisitions are subject to the consent or approval of regulatory agencies on the Federal and state level.
-We will continue to evaluate additional acquisitions.
-Any acquisition is subject to various risks, including the ability to find and complete acquisitions at an attractive price, and successfully integrate and operate them.
+The Company also continually evaluates acquisition opportunities.
+We typically seek companies with local management who will remain active with their company.
+Telephone holding companies and others often compete aggressively for the acquisition of such properties, and the acquisitions are subject to the consent or approval of regulatory agencies on the Federal and state level.
+In addition, any acquisition is subject to various risks, including the ability to find and complete the transaction at an attractive price, and to successfully integrate and operate the acquired entity.
+Although our evaluation of potential acquisitions is ongoing, there can be no assurance that we will be able to identify suitable transactions or to conclude them successfully.

 All of our current telephone companies offer broadband internet access service, either directly or through affiliated companies.
-At December 31, 2015, internet access customers totaled 28,368, compared to 26,039 at December 31, 2014, an 8.9% year-over-year increase.
+At December 31, 2016, internet access customers totaled well over 30,000, compared to 28,368 at December 31, 2015, a year-over-year increase of approximately 7%.
 Our companies have substantially increased their numbers of broadband customers, but this growth has been offset by a decrease in our traditional telephone service resulting from a number of factors, including competition from wireless and cable companies.
 Affiliates of all of our telephone companies offer long distance and CLEC services.
 Several of our subsidiaries are providing and expanding VoIP service.